sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 - Initial release of the plugin.
 Now you see it.

 == Upgrade Notice ==
-Latest version 0.9.103:
+Latest version 0.9.104:
-= 0.9.103 =
+= 0.9.104 =
+- Updated: Autoload of WPvivid options is set to 'No' by default.
-- Fixed: Restore would fail when a backup contained mu-plugins/wp-stack-cache.php.
+- Fixed: Downloading backup files could fail in some environments.
+- Fixed: Uploading backups to GoogleDrive could fail in some environments.
 - Fixed some bugs in the plugin code.
-- Refined and optimized the plugin code.
+- Optimized the plugin code.
-- Successfully tested with WordPress 6.6.